ConnorDonegan/connordonegan.github.io/_posts/2025-01-08-space-time-mortality.markdown

 ## Resources

+You can find the R code for this tutorial (as a single R script), <a href="https://github.com/ConnorDonegan/connordonegan.github.io/tree/main/assets/2025/space-time-mortality">here</a> on the github page for this post, together with the data and Stan files.

 Others who have worked on implementing spatial models in Stan include:

  - Max Joseph's work on proper <a href="https://mc-stan.org/users/documentation/case-studies/mbjoseph-CARStan.html">CAR models</a>.
 These methods are implemented in the 'brms' R package.